wasPrime/wasPrime.github.io/source/about/index.md

 Lives and works in Shanghai, China.

-I restarted this blog in March 2023 so that I'd have a place to dump essays about what I have been learning. :)
+I restarted this blog in March 2023 so that I'd have a place to dump essays about what I have been learning and thinking. :)

 Feel free to reach out to me via email <1135677507@qq.com> or [Github issue](https://github.com/wasPrime/wasPrime.github.io/issues).